afropolymath/restpi/README.md

     - 6
 ```

-The main configuration parameters to take not of are the `mode` and the `mapping`.
+The main configuration parameters to take note of are the `mode` and the `mapping`.

 The `mode` parameter can be one of `BOARD` or `BCM` corresponding to the pin mapping mode we would like to make use of.
 See here for information on this.